ffund/tcp-ip-essentials/lab2/2-7-arp.md

 ## 2.7 ARP exercises

-In the previous exercise, we saw how processes on the *same host* communicate with one another.

-In the next series of exercises, we will explore the requirements for two *different* hosts in the *same network segment* to communicate with one another.
-These requirements are:
+In the exercises on this page, we will see how networked devices use ARP to learn MAC addresses of other devices on the same network segment.

+Each network interface on a host or a router has a MAC address associated with it.
+This is a fixed address!
+It does not change even if the interface detaches from one network and attached to a different network.

+When a frame is *transmitted* on a network segment, the sender puts the destination's MAC address into the link-layer header of the frame and then sends the frame into the LAN.
+When a frame is *received* by a network interface, it checks to see whether the destination MAC address in the frame header matches its own MAC address.
+If it matches, the enclosed packet will be passed up the protocol stack; if not, the frame is discarded.

+Higher layer protocols, however, are only aware of the *global* destination of a packet, which is its network layer address (IP address).
+Only the link layer, which is concerned with delivery of the packet to the next destination on the *local* network, needs its destination MAC address!
+When a packet is passed down the protocol stack from higher layers to the link layer, it has a destination IP address but not a MAC address.
+How does the link layer determine the MAC address for the host with a particular destination IP address?

-1. At the MAC layer: the sending host must know the destination MAC address of the receiving host, so that it can set the destination MAC address in the MAC layer header.
-If the destination MAC address is not already in the sending host's ARP table, it will send an ARP request to try and discover the destination MAC address.
+ARP is used to resolve IP addresses to MAC addresses.
+Each host and router maintains an ARP table with all known IP address-MAC address associations.
+When sending a frame, it will first check this table to see if the MAC address for the destination IP address is already known.
+If the destination MAC address is *not* already in the sending host's ARP table, it will send an ARP request to try and discover the destination MAC address.
-2. At the IP layer: in order to know which network interface to send from, the sending host must have an entry in its routing table that applies to the destination host's IP address.
-(If the destination host is in the same subnet as the sending host, then it will automatically have an entry in the routing table that applies.
-So two hosts on the same network segment that are in the same subnet automatically meet this requirement.)
-3. At the transport layer: the destination host must have an application listening for incoming communication on the IP address and transport layer port to which the traffic is sent.

-In the experiments on [this page](2-7-arp.md), you will explore the first condition; in the [next set of experiments](2-9-ip-subnet.md), you will explore the second condition; and in the [final set of experiments](2-8-icmp.md) this week, you will explore the third condition.

-For this experiment, we will reuse the same network topology as in the previous experiment.

 ### Exercise 4 - ARP